07 Dec 7 Tips for Charitable Giving During the Holiday Season

 - There are so many ways to give – Gifts of outright cash, appreciated assets like stocks, or real property are always a great option to assist a charitable organization and a benefit you come tax time.
 Each type of gift provides charitable tax deductions and/or the alleviation of the payment of taxable gains on the appreciated value of the stocks or real property.
 For more detailed information on tax benefits of charitable giving or estate planning, please seek the assistance of your financial professional or tax accountant.

-On behalf of Susan G. Komen San Diego, I would like to acknowledge each and every one of our generous donors who have supported us in 2016.
+Susan G. Komen San Diego would like to acknowledge each and every one of our generous donors who have supported us.
 Thank you for giving the gift of hope.
 We wish you and your family a very happy holiday season and a prosperous new year!